megabumblebee/brakeTheFake/README.md

 3. `npm i` - install all packages
 4. `nest start --watch` - start the server on [http://localhost:3001](http://localhost:3001)
 5. Make some data - just open the right links -> details in end-points 😎
-6. App is working and every minute will download news to database.
+6. App is working and every 5 minutes will download news to database.
 7. Enjoy!

 ## End-points